About Warren County

 Courts & Case Records

-Warren County's judicial system includes the Warren County Circuit Court, which handles felony criminal cases, civil matters exceeding $200,000, and appeals from lower courts.
-The Circuit Court is located at the Warren County Courthouse, 1009 Cherry Street, Vicksburg, MS 39183, and can be reached at (601) 636-4415.
-The Warren County Chancery Court, also housed in the courthouse at (601) 636-3961, has jurisdiction over domestic relations matters including divorce and child custody, estate and probate matters, guardianships, property disputes, and civil cases involving equitable relief.
+Warren County's judicial system includes Warren County Circuit Court, which handles felony criminal cases, civil matters exceeding $200,000, and appeals from lower courts.
+The Circuit Court is located at Warren County Courthouse, Vicksburg, MS 39183, and can be contacted through the office’s website.
+Warren County Chancery Court, also housed in the courthouse, has jurisdiction over domestic relations matters including divorce and child custody, estate and probate matters, guardianships, property disputes, and civil cases involving equitable relief.

 - Some older court records may be archived and require additional processing time to retrieve.

 Mississippi has two Justice Court districts in Warren County, with judges located at the courthouse complex.
-The City of Vicksburg Municipal Court handles city ordinance violations, DUI cases within city limits, and certain misdemeanors, located at 1401 Walnut Street.
+The City of Vicksburg Municipal Court handles city ordinance violations, DUI cases within city limits, and certain misdemeanors.
 Court records in Mississippi are governed by Mississippi Code § 25-61-9, which establishes that court records are generally public unless specifically exempted by law or court order.

 The Mississippi Electronic Courts (MEC) system provides online access to some case information for Circuit and Chancery Courts, though full dockets may require in-person or written requests to the Circuit Clerk or Chancery Clerk.